Single Cloud TPU device and Cloud TPU Pod (beta) configurations

 - A Cloud TPU v2-8 is a single Cloud TPU device that has 4 TPU chips.
 Each TPU chip has 2 cores, so the v2-8 has a total of 8 cores.

-Scaling up from a single Cloud TPU device to a Cloud TPU Pod (alpha), often only requires adjusting hyperparameters such as the batch size to match the larger number of TPU cores in the Cloud TPU Pod slice.
+Scaling up from a single Cloud TPU device to a Cloud TPU Pod (beta), often only requires adjusting hyperparameters such as the batch size to match the larger number of TPU cores in the Cloud TPU Pod slice.
 With just a few minor changes, you can take a model that trains in hours on a single Cloud TPU device and accelerate it to reach the same accuracy in minutes on a full Cloud TPU Pod.

-Cloud TPU Pod (alpha) advantages
+Cloud TPU Pod (beta) advantages

 - Increased training speeds for fast iteration in R&D

 - Increased human productivity by providing automatically scalable machine learning (ML) compute

 - Ability to train much larger models than on a single Cloud TPU device